WilliamJudge94/CDI_AI/README.rst

 File Manifest
 --------------

-raw_data
+raw_data (found at http://dx.doi.org/10.17632/2r86xtvhdz.1)
     reflection - the reflection being simulated
         sampling_rate - the sampling rate being applied to the simulation tif - holds the raw 3D CDI images for each type of crystal png - visual representation of all cdi data for each crystal

+testing_data (found at http://dx.doi.org/10.17632/2r86xtvhdz.1)
-testing_data - the data and labels used for testing.
-Each crystal has an perfect, edge defect, and screw defect crystal inside the dataset.
+    - the data and labels used for testing.
+    - Each crystal has an defect free, edge defect, and screw defect crystal inside the dataset.
+Created from crystals 2, 3 and 14.

 trained_model-AutoKeras
     -  containes the trained AutoKeras model